rackerlabs/design-system/_component_design/alert-bar.md

 parent: Notifications
 layout: component
 category: Components
+usage: |
-usage: Notification bars are best used for information that will remain static barring user intervention.
-Such as an Info message surrounding a     new feature available to a user, or an Error notification informing the user there credit card has been unable to be processed this month.
+ Use notification bars for information that will remain static unless changed by a user.
+For example, you could use notification bars for Info messages about a new feature available to a user, or an Error message informing the user that their credit card was unable to be processed this month.
 preview-image: components/preview-help.svg
 status: deprecated, in-progress
 resource: true